 Avoid overcrowding the pan while crisping the tofu.
 Cook in a single layer to get that perfect golden crust.

-Lightly dry-roasting the peanuts before adding them enhances their nutty flavour and adds crunch.
+Lightly dry-roasting the peanuts before adding them enhances their nutty flavor and adds crunch.

 Cook noodles (if using) just until al dente, rinse with cold water, and toss with a touch of sesame oil to prevent sticking.